Mike Enzi: Tenure

 During the impeachment trial of President Bill Clinton, Enzi voted against calling Monica Lewinsky to testify.
 He voted to convict Clinton on both articles of impeachment, but neither article received enough support to remove Clinton.
 Enzi voted against convicting Donald Trump on both articles of impeachment in his first impeachment trial.
 The nominations of John Roberts, Samuel Alito, Neil Gorsuch, Brett Kavanaugh, and Amy Coney Barrett to the Supreme Court of the United States were supported by Enzi.
 He voted against Sonia Sotomayor and Elena Kagan's nominations.

+Andrea Palladio's influence on American architecture was recognized by Congress due to a resolution sponsored by Enzi and Bill Pascrell.
+A Congressional Gold Medal was awarded to Constantino Brumidi in 2012 due to legislation sponsored by Enzi and Pascrell.
+The Powell Shooting Range Land Conveyance Act, which directed the Bureau of Land Management to convey 322 acres of federal land near Powell, Wyoming, to the Powell Recreation District, was sponsored by Enzi and signed into law in 2013.

-Heritage Action gave Enzi a lifetime score of 74%, Conservative Political Action Conference gave him a lifetime score of 91.10%, and Americans for Democratic Action gave him a score of 5% in 2020.
+The conservative Heritage Action gave Enzi a lifetime score of 74%, Conservative Political Action Conference gave him a lifetime score of 91.10%, and the liberal Americans for Democratic Action gave him a score of 5% in 2020.
+National Journal rates members of Congress on how liberal or conservative they are in the categories of economic, social, and foreign policy; it gave Enzi a composite conservative score of 90.2 in 2011, 87.8 in 2012, and 95.8 in 2013.

+National Journal listed Enzi as the 4th-most conservative senator in 2011, the 8th-most in 2012, and 2nd-most in 2013.
+GovTrack listed Enzi as the second-most conservative senator in 2014, but also rated him as the third-most-likely Republican to work with Democrats.
+The Lugar Center gave him a lifetime bipartisan ranking of 147 out of 250 senators from 1993 to 2018.
+Enzi adhered to an 80/20 rule for bipartisan compromise in which senators would focus on the 80% they agreed on and remove the 20% that they did not.